Description

 • Males: Segment 2 all blue.
 Small, narrow inferior appendages.

-• Females: Isolate metallic spot above middle leg on thorax.
+• Females: Isolated metallic spot above middle leg on thorax.
 Short ovipositor that does not extend past the end of the abdomen.